Saiyp

 May 08, 2026

 Standard vector search (Bi-Encoders) is fast, but it often misses the most relevant documents because it only looks at semantic similarity.
-A "Reranker" (Cross-Encoder) is the secret weapon for taking RAG accuracy to the next level.
+A "Reranker" (Cross-Encoder) is the core advantage for taking RAG accuracy to the next level.

 The Two-Stage Retrieval Process